 The Rutgers Robert Wood Johnson Medical School Whole Body Donor Program has reopened on a limited case-by-case basis.
-Due to current trends in the COVID-19 outbreak, RWJMS will be increasing the level of caution that we are taking when screening deceased donors for coronavirus infections in order to protect the sfaety of our staff, faculty, and students.
-We regret any inconvenience this may cause our current registered donors and we appreciate your understanding.
+Due to current trends in the COVID-19 outbreak, RWJMS will be increasing the level of caution that we are taking when screening deceased donors for coronavirus infections in order to protect the safety of our staff, faculty, and students.
 If you have any questions, please contact us at 1-800-443-8211 or e-mail email@example.com.

 The Robert Wood Johnson Medical School Anatomical Association Body Program (“Anatomical Association”) is a whole body donor program in which individuals can donate their body for medical science after death.
 In depth study of the human body is an essential part of medical education that is made possible by generous people who give the ultimate gift of donating their bodies for medical education.
 Countless individuals enjoy fullness of health in part through their well-educated physicians.
 These physicians are always mindful of the gift of the human body and acknowledge their indebtedness to their anonymous donors.